knilob/shoestrap-child/README.md

-Shoestrap Child Theme
+VU Shoestrap Child Theme
 =====================

+#Overview
-This is just a child theme to show how to do some simple customizations.
+This is a Shoestrap child theme optimized for use at Vanderbilt University